NeuroTechX/ntx_slack_archive/eegdata.md

  >jfrayshe try MNE library.
 Install it.
 There are tutorials on their site that explain (I think) how to download a sample dataset.
 I have not used their prerecorded data sets so I'm not speaking from experience.

+5/10/2017 10:22 PM

+ **octonomy** :

+ >Events are literally events.
+In an experiment, it almost always refers to some stimulus presented to the subject.